 Another good thing that happened, if you are still reading along, is that another academic paper was accepted and I am flying to Paris to present my paper, which is based on my Master’s thesis.
 It is my third paper (I wrote about previous works) and I was pretty surprised it was so easily accepted by the cloud computing experts.

 I felt really bad, not because I did not have that money, but because it was completely paid for by my university chair.
-Also, they decided to hire me and allow me to start a doctorate, similar to a PhD.
+Also, they decided to hire me and allow me to start a doctorate, also called a PhD.
 I am officially going to be a (security) researcher.
 Sorry, future employers, you were too slow and really missed a chance!

 My next projects, apart from my new work, is building a NAS for all my personal data.
 I am sick and tired of cloud services limiting their services or constantly changing their business model (looking at you, Dropbox!).
 Also, I never used cloud storage for private data, constantly looking for documents in old backups.
-I will definitely try to write about my setup.
+Read about my new setup here.